AndreBaltazar8/ablac/README.md

 - Add operators and comparisons for all types
 - Loops (for, do-while)
 - Add simple build-in types (string, int)
-- Function calls to defined types/classes (direct and vtable)
+- Virtual methods for polymorphism and overrides
 - Type checking everything
 - Class object allocation
 - Class construction with proper constructors